Nicole McGrady

 Current Progressive Report

-My journey to becoming a registered nurse has been a long one and having to work and study and manage family life has been an experience of challenges, successes, but also with that came lots of personal and professional growth.
-I am determined to continue to work toward completion of my degree to ensure I have the qualification to enhance my skills as I continue to work with community to support the initiatives of better health outcomes for Aboriginal and Torres Strait Islander people, and to support the improvement of culturally safe healthcare practices in areas where I work.
+I continue to juggle work, study, and manage family life with both challenges and seeing successes and work toward a huge achievement over the next few months.
+I am scheduled to commence my final 5.5-week clinical placement at a local hospital in an acute setting and I remain determined to continue to work toward the completion of my degree to ensure I have the qualification to enhance my skills as I continue to work with the community to support the initiatives of better health outcomes for Aboriginal and Torres Strait Islander people and to support the improvement of culturally safe healthcare practices in areas where I work.